 How Health Insurance Can Ease the Concern

-One question our advisers get asked frequently is if health insurance covers cancer.
-Policies and cover vary, but the answer is yes, health insurance policies can cover all types of cancer.
-You can of course get treatment for cancer on the NHS, but private treatment can give you shorter waiting times, a choice of hospitals and a wider range of better medicines and treatments, some of which are unavailable on the NHS.
-We look below in more detail about how health insurance can ease your worries around cancer.
+This is where health insurance can help ease your worries and get you on the path to a cancer-free life.
+Private treatment for cancer can give you shorter waiting times, a choice of hospitals and a wider range of better medicines and treatments, some of which are unavailable on the NHS.

 Health insurance allows you to prioritise your health, to be proactive about protecting it and to monitor it more closely.
 Policies vary, but they all have their own individual ways to encourage and motivate you to live healthier lives; such as rewards for healthy food choices, discounted gym memberships or support for quitting smoking.
 According to Cancer Research UK’s cancer risk statistics; ‘Around 4 in 10 UK cancer cases every year could be prevented, that’s more than 135,000 every year.’
 [2] So it’s really important to have the correct support in place for prevention as well as cure.
 Some policies will pay for procedures to prevent further cancer if you have already been treated for cancer – for example Aviva would pay for a mastectomy to a healthy breast in the event that you’ve been diagnosed with cancer in the other breast.

-Early diagnosis is critical with cancer.
-Survival rates (people who live for five years or more) are up at 90% or above for common cancers such as bowel, breast and ovarian cancer - if they are caught at the earliest stage.
-‘Cancer that’s diagnosed at an early stage, when it isn’t too large and hasn’t spread, is more likely to be treated successfully.
-If cancer spreads, effective treatment becomes more difficult, and generally a person’s chances of surviving are much lower.’
-[3] Putting your mind at ease can be much more straight forward with health insurance.
+Putting your mind at ease can be much more straightforward with health insurance.
 Most offer online or phone based consulting – for example, Bupa have a ‘cancer symptoms direct access call line’, with trained advisers to take you through an assessment over the phone and – depending on your health insurance cover and nature of your symptoms, this could include referring you for an appointment with a consultant there and then.
 Most also have a Digital GP service where you could arrange a video call from the comfort of your own home and even within the same day in some cases.

 Health insurance can also provide access to breakthrough cancer drugs and treatments, often before they are available on the NHS.
-As well as access to the private network of specialist cancer centers, hospitals and consultants.
+As well as access to the private network of specialist cancer centres, hospitals and consultants.
 Some policies also cover the option of chemotherapy treatment delivered in the comfort of your own home.
 If the cancer becomes untreatable, palliative care at home is often included in policies too.

 When selecting the level of cancer cover you would like, the options are generally as below: